 Understood correctly, ideology is an extraordinarily powerful concept, vital to any thinker’s toolkit.
 You can pick out lies and disinformation a mile away with this one, and as a discourse/information filter it’s unbeatable.
 Unlike a lot of concepts in our times, it isn’t obsolete, because there is no other, better concept to replace it with yet.
 Any discourse/practice formation that claims to be ideologically neutral isn’t really being honest with itself.
 It is crucially and debilitatingly unaware of its own status as an ideology, of its own history, and of its function within the wider society of which it is a part.

 Ideology is always something that we are in, so there is always an ‘outside’ of that ‘inside’.
 The ‘inside’ and ‘outside’ are connected to one another via a kind of tunnel – an ongoing process of reciprocal argumentation and conflicts of interests.

-We can call this conflict ‘social antagonism’, and it’s a feature of humans doin thangs, not a bug.
-Any social formation in history has always been structured by these social antagonisms.
-Always has been!
+We can call this shape – ‘social antagonism’, and it’s a feature of humans doin thangs, not a bug.
+Every social formation in history has always been structured by social antagonisms.

 So that’s where we’re goin here – to the other side of capitalist ideology.

 The structure of Coppola’s ‘Apocalypse Now’ is an excellent demonstration of this kind of ideological ‘shape’.
 Our macguffin is Col. Kurtz, a well respected commanding officer during the Vietnam conflict who starts to take a little too much discretion over his command, then goes rogue and disappears into the jungle.
 The movie follows another officer, Capt.
 Willard, as he journeys up a river into Cambodia in search of Kurtz, his mission being to tie up loose ends.